pingcap/tidb-docker-compose/README.md

 ### Debug TiDB/TiKV/PD instances
 Prerequisites:

-Pprof: That is a tool for visualization and analysis of profiling data.
+Pprof: This is a tool for visualization and analysis of profiling data.
 Follow [these instructions](https://github.com/google/pprof#building-pprof) to install pprof.

 Graphviz: [http://www.graphviz.org/](http://www.graphviz.org/), used to generate graphic visualizations of profiles.